Battle of Kadugli: Battle

 On 27 September, the SPLM-N began a new attack on Kadugli, invading the city's Jabal Hajar al-Mak Rahal and Daraja Altalta neighbourhoods while launching artillery strikes using Katyusha rocket launchers.
 The assault was repelled by the local garrison, but the rebels attacked again on the next day, this time targeting the Jabal Hajar al-Mak Rahal and Talo neighbourhoods.
 In October, fighting between the SAF and SPLM-N continued between Kadugli and Dalang, concentrated at the villages of al-Takama, El Faragil, and Karkaria.
 Clashes also took place at Damba, west of Kadugli.

 On 1 May 2024, gunmen murdered Hamdan Ali Al-Boulad, emir of the Rawwaqa branch of the Hawazma tribe, in Kadugli.
 Six days later, another tribal leader, Suleiman Sanad Suleiman Al-Shein of the Al-Dulmba branch of the Hawazma tribe, was also killed in the city.
 An anonymous local community leader accused the 14th Infantry Division of organizing the murders in order to incite ethnic tensions to stabilize its own control over the area.
 The killings of the tribal leaders caused ethnic militants to take up arms in and around Kadugli, threatening a further escalation of the local unrest.
 At this point, the siege of Kadugli was still ongoing, with SPLM-N rebels holding the countryside to the east and the RSF controlling the strategic Al-Quz area to the north.
 However, the Sudanese government had reportedly agreed to a deal with the SPLM-N to allow the transport of humanitarian aid into territories controlled by both sides in South Kordofan, including Kadugli.

 On 3 February 2025, shelling took place in the city, killing 44 people, and injuring 70 others.
 The SAF claimed that al-Hilu's SPLM-N faction was responsible, but the insurgents denied the claim.

 On 24 February 2025, the Sudanese Armed Forces pushed back the SPLM-N (al-Hilu) group from the area to the north of the city, opening up the road to SAF controlled Dalang.

 On 4 November, the IPC's Famine Review Committee reported with "reasonable evidence" that Kadugli is in an IPC5 famine, the most severe level of food insecurity on the IPC scale.

+On 3 February 2026, the SAF said it broke the siege on Kadugli.
+Military sources told Sudan Tribune that forces including the 16th Infantry Division, paramilitary volunteers, and Joint Forces "entered the city following clashes in Al-Taqatu and Al-Kuwaik."

+Since 3 March 2026, the RSF said they split Kadugli from the rest of the road after a fierce battle of El Kuweik, the SAF claims they re-entered the city, the situation is unclear, this could be a crisis again as the siege restarted and limited supplies can be airdroped from Dalang, the siege ended briefly for 4 weeks between 3 February and 3 March 2026, however the RSF haven't entered the city of Kadugli.